SDG 6: Clean Water & Sanitation

-water audits completed on the most water-intensive buildings.
+water audits completed on the most water-intensive buildings since 2021.

 water refill stations installed at Kensington and Paddington campuses.

-litres of water reduced by Laboratory Efficiency Assessment Framework (LEAF) teams (estimated).
+Laboratory Efficiency Assessment Framework (LEAF) teams working to reduce lab water use.

 WRL Open Day 2023